How do you craft a new brand name?

 Did you know, Amazon was originally called Cadabra?
 It had to change its brand name as it was often misheard as ‘Cadaver’ – which means a corpse!

-The 4 Steps to Brand Naming
+Our approach - The 4 Steps to Brand Naming

 STEP 1